scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 colabcctbxsnips
 +++++++++++++++++++

-The Google Colab notebook enables the running of software on Googles's servers in an computational notebook that resembles the Jupyter notebook.
+The Google Colab notebook enables the running of software on Googles's servers in a computational notebook that resembles the Jupyter notebook.
 Colab notebooks are useful for workshop settings where there is no time for installing software on a heterogeneous mix of operating systems when the attendees are following the presentation by using their own computers.

-In the Colab notebook, there are no external extensions.
+Colab notebooks do no support external extensions, but they have built-in support for snippets.
 However, the Colab notebook has built-in support for snippets.
 A particular snippet library is stored in a dedicated Google Colab notebook rather than in individual files.
 The notebook of snippets is stored on the user's Google Drive account.